panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

 });
 ```

+There are 2 kinds of functions created inside a function expression:

-If the function inside the expression doesn't have a name, e.g. `function() { return 42 }`, then that's an *anonymous function expression*.
+* If the function inside the expression doesn't have a name, e.g. `function() { return 42 }`, then that's an *anonymous function expression*

-But if the function has a name, e.g. `sumB` and `callback` in the previous example, then that's a *named function expression*.
+* If the function has a name, e.g. `sumB` and `callback` in the previous example, then that's a *named function expression*

 Here's a simple hint on how to distinguish a function declaration from a function expression: